ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 Integration into go-ssb or the javascript stack is pending on review comments.

-One open question would be how to get this into EBT while also supporting the classical/legacy way of encoding messages.
+One open question would be how to get this into EBT while also supporting the classical/legacy way of encoding feeds.
-For classical replication I'd suggest a new rpc stream command, similar to `createHistoryStream` which sends `transfer` encoded messages one by one.

-The upcoming verse app will use this format, possibly only with encoding content as json for now.
+For replication of single feeds I'd suggest using the established stream command `createHistoryStream` which can pick the correct transfer encoding based on the passed feed reference.

 # Remarks